diysynth/EURORACK-MODULES/SUB MODULATOR (6HP)/readme.md

 * Only through-hole parts
 * Depth: ≈22mm (with box header)

 I really like this module!
 The XOR output generates very interesting waveforms and the ability to play perfect fifths (between -1 and -2 octaves) is a not very common but very lovely feature.
 It is great for producing sound with a massive low end.
-Use a mixer to mix the outputs of the SUB MODULATOR with the input signal.
+Use a mixer to mix the outputs of the SUB MODULATOR together with the input signal.

 ![SUBMOD](https://raw.githubusercontent.com/diysynth/EURORACK-MODULES/main/SUB%20MODULATOR%20(6HP)/submod1.jpg)
 ![SUBMOD](https://raw.githubusercontent.com/diysynth/EURORACK-MODULES/main/SUB%20MODULATOR%20(6HP)/submod2.jpg)